111100001/LiveStreamDVRfork/README.md

 # what  i will try to do in this fork:

--delete the capture if it is still exists and download the vod to fix the cut segments in the captured vod
+-delete the capture if vod exists on twitch and download the vod to fix the cut segments in the captured vod

 # LiveStreamDVR